 The most popular permanent residency Visa in Panama is the Pensionado Visa.
 It is ideal for retirees because you only need to prove $1000US monthly in lifetime income plus an additional $250 for each dependent.
-Lifetime income must be a government-issued pension, like Social Security or military retirement, or it can be a pension from a job.
-Unfortunately, rental income, business income, annuities, 401k, or IRA do not qualify for a Pensionado Visa.
-A Pensionado Visa is also the most affordable visa because the Panama government waives their fees ($1050 each) for getting a Pensionado visa.
+Lifetime income must be a government-issued pension, such as Social Security or military retirement, or a pension from a job.
+Unfortunately, rental income, business income, annuities, 401(k) s, or IRAs do not qualify for a Pensionado Visa.
+A Pensionado Visa is also the most affordable visa because the Panamanian government waives its fees ($1050 each) for getting a Pensionado visa.

 Friendly Nations Visa